ninomiyx/blog/docs/lesson-0-init.md

   - the following 9 letters are grouped into 3-3-3 groups in each group, rwx, read / write / execute.
 Execute means a file can be executed or directory can be listed the three groups are for owner / group / other.
-- in `ls -l`, the 3rd and 4th are the owner and the group owner of the file; 5th is the size of the file / directory; 6th is the last modified time
+- in `ls -l`, the 3rd and 4th are the owner and the group owner of the file; 5th is the size of the file / directory; 6th is the last modified time <br>
+  `wxr` means write, excution, read
 - name `.` means current directory / `..` means parent directory